Welcome to our 2022 Picture Kentucky Workshop in Frankfort, Ky.

-The Picture Kentucky Photojournalism Workshop was held at the Benson Research Farm in Frankfort, Ky., on Oct.
-5-8.
+The Picture Kentucky Photojournalism Workshop will be held at the Benson Research Farm in Frankfort, Ky., on Oct.
+11-14.

 Cara Owsley